bitsgalore/epubPolicyTests/readme.md

 * No Digital Talking Book (DTB) content documents

 As a result, most of the files in this repo deliberately violate one or more of the above requirements.

+Some of the files were newly created (with a little help from [Sigil](http://sigil-ebook.com/)), whereas others were taken or adapted from other openly-licensed data sets.

 ## Directories